richardschoen/howtostuff/pythonwebgitvieweribmi.md

 # Installing Python Web Based Git Repository Viewer
-Klause is a Python based git repository viewer for viewing local file system repositories.
+Klaus is a Python based git repository viewer for viewing local file system repositories.

 For this use-case we will be viewing repository source changes stored in the IBM IFS file system that may have been committed ny **iForGit IBM i Git Client** Users (http://www.mobigogo.net/files/docs/iforgit).
 However any git repository can be viewed if listed in the runtime configuration.